etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-customize-the-etendo-skin.md

 ## Conclusion

 The `cssCompile` task simplifies the process of working with SCSS in the Etendo project, ensuring that the latest styles are always available in a browser-compatible format.
 By facilitating the seamless transition from SCSS to CSS, it allows that developers can focus on creativity without being bogged down by manual compilation.
-The result?
-A beautiful Etendo user interface with its own styles.